Q: What foods or supplements other than fish can help support my ADHD brain?

 Protein also seems to affect my mood.
 If I don’t have adequate protein, I get grouchy and feel unsatisfied.
 Anecdotally, I feel that eating in a 40-30-30 ratio helps me to deal with the symptoms of ADHD more effectively.

 We aren’t vegan, and we don’t avoid all dairy.
 I tried eliminating food dyes for a couple months and didn’t notice any difference in either of us.

 Now that I’ve overloaded you with my own preferences, my best advice would be to try things.
-Don’t believe everything you read on the internet and don’t force yourself to do an elimination diet if you don’t need to.
+Don’t believe everything you read on the internet and don’t force yourself into a specific ADHD diet if you don’t need to.
 Be careful about supplements, do your research.